SocCult-gender-sentiment/Loading-data-/README.md

 The files in this folder:
 - Data cleaning: An Rmarkdown file loading and cleaning all scraped files
-- Sentiment analysis: A Colab file using using pipeline to add sentiment label to each abstract
+- Sentiment: A Colab file using using pipeline to add sentiment label to each abstract
-- Confidence rate: An Rmarkdown using LIWC
+- Confidence: An Rmarkdown using LIWC
-- Data exploring: An Rmarkdown for plots and other exploring functions
+- Exploring data: An Rmarkdown for plots and other exploring functions
 - Analysis: An Rmarkdown with bayesioan modeling of the data

 Raw data can be found here: https://1drv.ms/u/s!AsmpB-hQgyEEg7VaSSscj94jAA74DA?e=MFwq8B

-Confidence corspora can be found here: https://1drv.ms/u/s!AsmpB-hQgyEEg8EhrjfZtEd9kp1oeg?e=NbCNJV
+Confidence corpora can be found here: https://1drv.ms/u/s!AsmpB-hQgyEEg8EhrjfZtEd9kp1oeg?e=NbCNJV